 When something stressful happens — a deadline approaches or travel plans go awry — the fight or flight response floods the brain with corticotropin-releasing hormone (CRH).
 It degrades endocannabinoids and turns anxiety on.
 That’s like releasing the parking brake when a car is parked on a hill.
 The new drug would boost the level of endocannabinoids in the brain, creating a buffer against CRH’s action.

-“Often, if you go to a medical marijuana place and tell them you have anxiety, they’ll give you marijuana,” said James Lim, a neuroscientist at the University of California-Irvine.
+“Often, if you go to a Medical marijuana clinic and tell them you have anxiety, they’ll give you marijuana,” said James Lim, a neuroscientist at the University of California-Irvine.
 The problem is that cannabis also contains many other chemicals, including harmful tars, that complicate the reaction.
 If researchers can design an endocannabinoid-boosting compound that is simpler, said Gray, “we can better understand what people are exposing themselves to.”

 Previously, researchers assumed that the stress “parking brake” system acted the same in everyone.
 But new research during the November conference points to a different model — that some people’s brains synthesize more endocannabinoids than others, and that people with higher levels can handle more stress.